gvwilson/sensibleadventures/nardica/nardica.md

-She would like nothing better than to close her eyes for a moment, or maybe a couple of hours, but the backstay cable *did* need mending, and she would bet her slightly-too-small boots that her uncle had left the engine in pieces for her to put back together.
+She would like nothing better than to close her eyes for a moment, or maybe a couple of hours, but the backstay cable *did* need mending, and it wasn't as if the engine was going to put itself back together---not on a ship as simple as the *Guinevere*.

 She patted her coat to check that the mended reciprocating rod was still in her pocket and hauled herself to her feet.

-Back where the pier met the shore, one of the barnacle farmers raised her hand.
-Iffy waved back.
-One of the old women had a pole across her shoulders with a large bucket dangling from each end.
+Back where the pier met the shore, one of the old barnacle farmers had balanced a pole across her shoulders with a large bucket dangling from each end.
 The other had stacked the smaller buckets on a two-wheeled cart and was carefully lowering their precious sheets of plastic back into the sea.
-They would haul in on the next pier tomorrow,
-Iffy knew,
-then the next and the next
-until their circuit brought them back to where they had started.
+They would haul in on the next pier tomorrow, then the next and the next until their circuit brought them back to where they had started.
-They had been doing it since before she was born.
+They had been doing it since before Iffy was born.
 It kept them fed, but little more, and she would be damned and drowned before she would let anything like that become her life.

+A sketch suddenly materialized somewhere between her eyes and her brain.
+Two toothed wheels to reel in the strips of plastic, a sharp-edged scraper to pry the barnacles off, a lens connected to a tiny core set just *so* in a wire frame to steer the scraper so that it didn't dig into the plastic---the whole thing would only cost a couple of rand, and would save the old women a couple of hours every day at least.
+Mr. Mishra had everything except the frame, and she could literally see how to print that.
+She could make the whole thing herself, she realized with mounting excitement.
+She could make it and sell it to the barnacle farmers and---

 *BOOM!*
 The explosion sounded like someone slamming the world's biggest box